sadotn/LCD-20x4-Feed/README.md

 Copy *LCD_Display.py* into your Pico */lib* directory.

-Add the following lines to main.py:
+Add the following lines to main.py for a 20x4 display:

     import time
     from machine import I2C, Pin, UART